 The default option, where the Property AIF has no information about whether the beneficial owner of a share is entitled to gross payment, is to pay PIDs and Property AIF distributions (interest) under deduction of tax.

 For example, where shares are held by a nominee on behalf of a registered charity, the Property AIF can pay gross only if it has evidence that the beneficial owner of so many of the shares held by the nominee are so held.
 There are no plans currently for HMRC to produce any form of official certification, but Property AIFs will be subject to audit by HMRC of their payment procedures, which will include sample checks of how they have exercised reasonable belief.

-Previous page

-Next page